Our verdict

 Note: a low durometer measurement equals a soft material, whereas a high measurement means it's firm.

 To prevent wobbliness and compression underfoot, a training shoe must have a firm sole.
-And the Altra We use an average of four tests.
-The video shows one of those tests lives up to the expectation.
+And the There is not much support around the ankle either, so dont expect a firm foothold lives up to the expectation.

 As our durometer measurement shows, the shoe's foam has a reading of 32.4 HA which is 20% firmer than the average of training shoes.

-And yet, we wouldn't recommend lifting heavy (over 300 lbs/135 kg) in the We use an average of four tests.
-The video shows one of those tests.
+And yet, we wouldn't recommend lifting heavy (over 300 lbs/135 kg) in the Heel counter stiffness.
 There is still some compression in the midsole and the shoe is way too flexible.

 Test results